Mangopay/mangopay2-php-sdk/README.md

 Installation with Composer
 -------------------------------------------------
-You can use Mango Pay SDK library as a dependency in your project with Composer.
+You can use MangoPay SDK library as a dependency in your project with Composer.
 A composer.json file is available in the repository and it has been referenced on packagist.

 The installation with Composer is easy, reliable :
-Step 1 - Add the Mango Pay SDK as a dependency in your composer.json file as follow :
+Step 1 - Add the MangoPay SDK as a dependency in your composer.json file as follow :

     "require": {
         ...
-        "mangopay/php-sdk-v2": "dev-master"
+        "mangopay/php-sdk-v2": "1.4.*"
     },

 Step 2 - Update your dependencies with Composer

-    you@yourhost:/path/to/project$ php composer.phar update
+    you@yourhost:/path/to/project$ php composer.phar update mangopay/php-sdk-v2

 The Library has been added into your dependencies and ready to be used.